Xangle Camera Server Pro v1.11.0

-- Once you've turned on all of your cameras, and that you see them all on the webapp, click on the "Automatically assign camera numbers" button (screenshot 1).
+- Once you've turned on all of your cameras, and that you see them all on the software, click on the "Automatically assign camera numbers" button on the dashboard.

 - The numbers will be assigned automatically in the order the cameras have started.

 If you happen to have an issue with a camera that is not numbered correctly, or you have two cameras that you want to swap, you can either use the "Swap two camera numbers" button or click on one of the cameras and manually assign a number to it, using the "Assign number" button